-Yet the research discovered the ‘typical’ person who enters competitions is in their thirties, with a full-time job and will more than likely not have any children.
+Yet the research discovered the ‘typical’ person who enters competitions is in their 30s, with a full-time job and will more than likely not have any children.

 If you are planning to run competitions for your business, it is important to consider where you will do so.

 Just over four out of five (81 per cent) participants prefer to get involved through social media, while 80 per cent are also willing to enter via a company website.
-It seems the internet is a key factor in in participation, with 70 per cent entering competitions appearing in online magazines or communities.
+It seems the internet is a key factor in participation, with 70 per cent entering competitions that appear in online magazines or communities.